cloudflare/workers-sdk/CONTRIBUTING.md

   ```
 - VS Code will also run type-checking while editing source code, providing immediate feedback.

+#### Changing TypeScript Version in VS Code's Command Palette

+For TypeScript to work properly in the Monorepo the version used in VSCode must be the project's current TypeScript version, follow these steps:

+1. Open the project in VSCode.

+2. Press `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the command palette.

+3. In the command palette, type "Select TypeScript Version" and select the command with the same name that appears in the list.

+4. A submenu will appear with a list of available TypeScript versions.
+Choose the desired version you want to use for this project.
+If you have multiple versions installed, they will be listed here.

+- Selecting "Use Workspace Version" will use the version of TypeScript installed in the project's `node_modules` directory.

+5. After selecting the TypeScript version, VSCode will reload the workspace using the chosen version.

+Now you have successfully switched the TypeScript version used within the project via the command palette in VSCode.
+Remember that this change is specific to the current project and will not affect other projects or the default TypeScript version used by VSCode.

 ### Linting

 The code is checked for linting errors by [ESLint](https://eslint.org/).